mehvishshakeel/TraventureYYC/README.md

    - Title: "Emergency Services (911)"
    - Information explaining that 911 is Canada's emergency number
    - Instructions for life-threatening emergencies
-3. **Say**: "For international tourists who may not know that 911 is Canada's emergency number, this button displays helpful information."
+   - "For international tourists who may not know that 911 is Canada's emergency number, this button displays helpful information."
 4. **Click**: "Cancel" or close button to dismiss modal

 #### Step 4: Find Nearby Hospital
 1. **Click**: "Nearest Hospitals/Clinics" card (🏥 icon)
 2. **Observe**: Navigate to hospitals page showing list of:
    - Hospitals
-   - Urgent care centers
+   - Medical Clinics
    - Pharmacies
    - Each showing:
      - Name
      - Address
-     - Phone number
      - Hours (if available)
      - Distance (if available)

 #### Step 5: Select Hospital and Get Directions
 1. **Review**: Scroll through the hospital list
 2. **Find**: Nearest or most convenient option
-3. **Click**: On a hospital/clinic card
+3. **Click**: On the call button OR directions button (call button opens a confirmation modal that has the phone number link)
-4. **Observe**: Hospital details page or map opens showing:
+4. **Observe**: Hospital details map opens showing:
    - Hospital name
    - Full address
    - Phone number
    - Map with location marker
-5. **Click**: "Get Directions" button or map link (if available)
 6. **Observe**: Navigation map opens with directions options (car, public transit, walk)
-7. **Say**: "Steve can quickly locate the nearest hospital and get directions using integrated map services."
+7. "Steve can quickly locate the nearest hospital and get directions using integrated map services."

 ---